 Technology is frequently used as a topic for the IELTS speaking test.
 It makes sense, therefore, to prepare to speak on the subject.
 We have developed some questions and answers.
 Pay careful attention to them.
 Pay particular attention to the collocations and phrases that have been highlighted for your benefit.
-To check the meaning scroll down to the lexicon below.

 - Access to the Internet – Able to connect to the Internet